AntonFagerberg/rackla/README.md

 ```

 ### just
-Takes any type an encapsulates it in a `Rackla` struct.
+Takes any type an encapsulates it in a `Rackla` type.

 Example:
 ```elixir